angeleefshaw/employee-database/README.md

   > npm install

-  to install dependencies before running the application your command line.
+  to install dependencies before running the application on the command line.

   ## Usage
   Invoke the applicaton with the command